dib-lab/2020-paper-sourmash-gather/manuscript.md

 and matches were saved with `--save-matches`.

-The GenBank database used is 24 GB in size and is available for download through the sourmash project, [@url:https://sourmash.bio].
+The GenBank database used is 24 GB in size and is available for download through the sourmash project [@url:https://sourmash.bio].

 <!-- CTB: include performance information. -->